 It was in the late 1940s that the number of published translated books approximately equaled the number of original books.
 Thus, one 1950 article, reporting on children's titles published in the last few years, provides three original book titles to three translated book titles.67 Another article, also updating on the state of children's literature, gives more original published titles than translated.
 It offers ten original titles to six translated ones.68 These articles offer more of an overview than a precise analysis of the state of Turkmen children's literature.
-It is possible, of course, that they were also trying to create an impression that original children's literature was surpassing the translated one.
-It is difficult to determine in this thesis whether the original ones indeed surpassed the translated by the
+It is possible, of course, that they were also trying to create an

-64 See Husband, "'Correcting Nature's Mistakes'."
+64 See Husband, "Correcting Nature's Mistakes'."